ewissink/homepage/README.md

 I received my PhD in the field of Biochemistry, Molecular, & Cellular Biology at Cornell University from work I performed in [Andrew Grimson‘s lab](https://www.grimsonlab.com/).
 My research included:
 - [Identifying sequences](https://pubmed.ncbi.nlm.nih.gov/26941072/) needed for post-transcriptional gene regulation,
 - Understanding how [microRNA regulation](https://pubmed.ncbi.nlm.nih.gov/26416483/) changes during [mammalian development](https://pubmed.ncbi.nlm.nih.gov/28034872/), and
-- Discovering the role of a (microRNA in the immune system)[https://pubmed.ncbi.nlm.nih.gov/26549197/].
+- Discovering the role of a [microRNA in the immune system](https://pubmed.ncbi.nlm.nih.gov/26549197/).

 ## Skills
 I have extensive expertise with mammalian tissue culture, molecular biology, analyzing high-throughput sequencing data (mRNA, miRNAs, nascent RNAs, ChIP, and ATAC), and using Python and R. I am also experienced with accessing databases using SQL and using AWS for cloud computing.
 I've taken relevant coursework at Cornell (Applied Bioinformatics) and the [UCLA Collaboratory](https://qcb.ucla.edu/collaboratory/), as well as earned a [DataCamp certificate](https://www.datacamp.com/certificate/DSA0019646217756) in Data Science with Python (code used during certification is available [here](https://github.com/ewissink/DataCamp_certification/tree/main).

 ## Links
 A full list of my publications can be found on [Google Scholar](https://scholar.google.com/citations?user=W9uM99MAAAAJ&hl=en) and [ORCID](https://orcid.org/0000-0003-1054-4899).
 See my [LinkedIn](https://www.linkedin.com/in/erin-wissink/) for professional experiences.
-My CV is available [here](https://github.com/ewissink/homepage/blob/main/Resume_ErinWissink_2023_04.pdf).
+My CV is available [here](https://github.com/ewissink/homepage/blob/main/CV_ErinWissink.pdf).